Dramatic Arts Program Diploma Tuition Refund Policy

 - Written request for a refund must be submitted by the student, stating why they are requesting a refund.

-- All correspondence with the student (ie. letters, e-mails, and written reports of telephone conversations) must accompany the refund request, along with the student’s file containing enrollment, receipts of payment, and any additional comments – and will be placed in the Director’s Inbox for review.
+- All correspondence with the student (ie. letters, e-mails, and written reports of telephone conversations) must accompany the refund request, along with the student’s file containing enrolment, receipts of payment, and any additional comments – and will be placed in the Director’s Inbox for review.

 - The Director will review all relevant information and the appropriate percentage of the tuition will be refunded according to the Tuition Refund Policy.